andy0530/ECS171-Final-Project/README.md

 ### Model 2: Neural Net Model

-In the beggining, all the important libraries are imported (keras and associated layers).
+In the beginning, all the important libraries are imported (keras and associated layers).
-The training and test data are the split into an 80:20 ratio.
+The training and test data are split into an 80:20 ratio.

 The first attempt at generating a neural net model contains only two hidden layers.
 The activation function for the first hidden layer is relu, or rectified linear unit, and the layer contains 10 nodes.
 The activation function for the second layer is sigmoid, and the layer contains 1 node.
 The default batch size and epoch are used, each of which is 32.
-The model is then fit to the training data (which intializes intial weights) and used to predict on the testing data.
+The model is then fit to the training data (which initializes initial weights) and used to predict the testing data.

 ```
 modelOne = Sequential()